l0rem1psum/Search-Github-Repositories/README.md

 Due to time limitation, displaying more than 200 repositories for a single users is not implemented.
 This is also due to the consideration of speed and the overall experience.

+Please also visited the [Github page](https://github.com/l0rem1psum/Search-Github-Repositories) of this project

 The website is hosted [here](https://l0rem1psum.netlify.com).
 However, you can build your own version following the instructions below.

 ## Project setup